mhostetter/galois/docs/basic-usage/array-classes.rst

     :title: Speed up creation of large finite field classes
     :collapsible:

-    For very large finite fields, the :obj:`~galois.FieldArray` subclass creation time can be reduced by explicitly specifying
-    $p$ and $m$.
+    For very large finite fields, you can reduce :obj:`~galois.FieldArray`` subclass creation time by explicitly specifying $p$ and $m$.
 This eliminates the need to factor the order $p^m$.

     .. ipython:: python

         GF = galois.GF(2, 100)
         print(GF.properties)

-    Furthermore, if you already know the desired irreducible polynomial is irreducible and the primitive element is a generator of the multiplicative group, you can specify `verify=False` to skip the verification step.
-This eliminates the need to factor
+    Furthermore, if you already know that the specified irreducible polynomial is valid and that the primitive element generates the multiplicative group, you can specify `verify=False`` to skip the verification step.
-    $p^m - 1$.
+    This eliminates the need to factor $p^m - 1$.

     .. ipython:: python